bmuschko/ckad-crash-course/exercises/13-creating-cronjob/instructions.md

 # Exercise 13

-In this exercise, you will
+In this exercise, you will create a CronJob and render its executions.

 ## Creating a Scheduled Container Operation